Rohit-Dnath/Everywhere-Poop-Fun-Chrome-Extension-/README.md

-# All-Poop-Chrome-Extention-Just-for-Fun-
+# Everywhere Poop(Fun Chrome Extension)
-A funny Chrome Extension built with Json
+A funny Chrome Extension
-If you want to see poop everywhere, you've come to the right place!
+If you want to see poop everywhere in your browser, you've come to the right place!